erikandersson96/portfolio-project-four/README.md

 1. Type `git clone` and paste the URL copied from the Github page.
 1. The repository clone will now be created on your machine.

-This instructions were taken from [Github - cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+This instructions were taken from [Github - cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) (link).

 ### Heroku